Huguitis/aoi.js-documentation/src/functions/Calling/addField.md

 ## Example

-This will return the amount of roles of your guild:
+This will send an embed with a field and description:

 ```javascript
 bot.command({